 Demands on your heart may be greater in winter, increasing the risk of heart attack and stroke.

-Maintaining a healthy heart requires greater effort, as activity can be reduced during inclement weather.
+Maintaining a healthy heart requires greater effort, as activity can be reduced during inclement weather and in this pandemic environment.
 However, engaging in regular exercise to keep your heart fit is required year-round.
 It is important to stay active even in winter, but use extra caution to care for your heart.
 You have an increased risk for heart attack when exerting yourself beyond normal daily activity, or under stress.
 That added weight over the holiday season of feasting also makes more work for your heart.
 The lack of consistent activity is one reason why heart attack risk increases in winter.
 Whether it is the work of shoveling snow or the exhilarating fun of hitting the slopes, if you haven’t maintained regular activity, you risk placing an unexpected load on your heart.